callstack/linaria/docs/CONFIGURATION.md

 - `optimize: boolean` (default: `process.env.NODE_ENV === 'production'`):

-  Enabling this will optimize class and variable names to extremely short identifiers. e.g. `.a` indstead of `Title_abcdef`.
+  Enabling this will optimize class and variable names to extremely short identifiers. e.g. `.a` instead of `Title_abcdef`.
 It is enabled by default for production builds to generate smaller CSS files.

 - `ignore: RegExp` (default: `/node_modules/`):